Muyendo/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-Muyideen-Olawale-Oriola.md

 - Advised to enable MFA moving forward.
 - Learn navigation, from hompage, to personal profile, to settings etc.
 - Creating a respository using the plus icon on the right side up the screen.
 - Understanding creating files and uploading files.
-I observed every files carryies .md as in Markdown format.
+I observed every files carries .md as in Markdown format.
 -
 -